Top 14 Venture Capital Firms Investing in Cloud Infrastructure Startups

 Image of Joule Ventures - Top VCs in Cloud Infrastructure

-Joule Ventures is a venture capital firm that acts as a first-check partner for Israeli founders.
-They specialize in helping companies commercialize enterprise-grade solutions in U.S. markets.
+Joule Ventures is a New York-based firm that acts as a first-check investor for Israeli founders.
+They specialize in helping enterprise technology companies enter and scale within U.S. markets.

-• Industries of focus: Cloud Infrastructure, Cyber Security, Big Data, Software
+• Industries of focus: Cloud Infrastructure, Cyber Security, Big Data, Enterprise Software, Internet of Things

 • Geographical presence: New York, New York